How Dog-Appeasing Pheromones Can Help Dogs Relax

 Do DAP Really Work?

-At Dr. Parthasarathy’s private practice in Oregon, about 50% of anxious dogs see an improvement after using DAP products.
+At Dr. Parthasarathy’s private practice in Oregon, about 50 percent of anxious dogs see an improvement after using DAP products.
 Pheromone treatment is very unlikely to cause any harm, so it’s easily paired with a more robust behavior modification plan.
 In some cases, owners report an almost immediate improvement.
-Others notice an increase in their dog’s anxiety only when a plug-in diffuser or collar expires, even when they didn’t report a significant change in behavior initially, highlighting that DAP may provide subtle, but important, improvements.
+Others notice an increase in their dog’s anxiety only when a plug-in diffuser or collar expires, highlighting that DAP may provide subtle, but important, improvements.
 One blind dog who was experiencing aggression-related anxiety and had undergone some behavioral modification saw a marked improvement when wearing her DAP collar.

 As with any behavioral challenge, Dr. Parthasarathy sees treatment as a puzzle, and her job is to find the pieces that need to come together to support the dog.
 She also recommends that owners begin with a visit to their regular veterinarian to rule out any potential medical reasons for the behavior.